greyloveland/Text_Mining/README.md

 This project demonstrates a full text mining workflow using natural language processing (NLP) and unsupervised machine learning.
 The app allows users to clean, cluster, and summarize raw text documents through a simple, interactive Streamlit interface.

 It’s designed to show how text data can be transformed into meaningful groupings and summarized insights using modern NLP tools and machine learning techniques.

-Built using the following:
-  Python, pandas, seabord, matplotlib, numpy, sklearn, data cleaning principles, cross-validation, confusion matrix, kmeans clustering, and importing an api.
+You can see the app and model results demonstrated in the `images` folder.

+---

+### Built With:

+- Python
+- pandas
+- seaborn
+- matplotlib
+- numpy
+- scikit-learn (sklearn)
+- data cleaning principles
+- cross-validation
+- confusion matrix
+- KMeans clustering
+- API integration

 ---

 ## Features

 - **Text Preprocessing**
   Cleans text by removing stop words, punctuation, and lemmatizing content.

 - **KMeans Clustering**
   Groups similar documents based on vectorized text representations.

 - **Extractive Summarization**
   Uses TF-IDF and PageRank to generate concise summaries from clustered documents.

 ---